-You can also request an extension online through your My Account.
+Eligible customers can also request an extension online through My Account.
 Payment extensions provide additional time past the due date for you to pay your bill.
 If you do not see this option in My Account, call us at (602) 236-8888 to discuss payment options.

-SRP's customer resource counselors also work closely with community action agencies to assist customers with possible utility assistance as well as other critical needs, such as food, and are empowered to suspend all credit action against an account while they are providing assistance to our customers.
+SRP's Customer Resource Counselors also work closely with community action agencies to assist customers with possible utility assistance as well as other critical needs, such as food, and are empowered to suspend all credit action against an account while they are providing assistance to our customers.
 You can reach SRP's Customer Resource Counselors at (602) 236-3000 Monday – Friday, 8 a.m. – 5 p.m.

 SRP goes to great lengths to avoid disconnection by providing a reminder letter and optional texts and email alerts when a bill is due or has gone past due.
 The SRP Power and M-Power apps also provide optional billing notifications.
 For M-Power customers, the in-home-display emits an audible alert when there is $10 of power remaining.

 M-Power is a voluntary prepaid electricity program that serves about 159,000 customers, making it the largest program of its kind in North America.
 With an in-home display and no pre-set purchase amounts or schedules, the program enables customers to better manage usage and stretch their budget.